Soldier's Heart (song): Music video

 Kelly recorded two videos for this song, a music video and an AOL Live performance.
 The music video shows R. Kelly playing the piano and also singing in front of the American flag with Hart Hollman & The Motown Romance Orchestra.

-Critical reception

-The songs has received positive reviews from fans and critics alike.

 Live performance

 Kelly later performed this song live on The Arsenio Hall Show in 2013 as a tribute to the late Nelson Mandela.